mullerdavid/ctf_writeups/cyberquest24/Online_OSINT_Journey_to_the_west/WRITEUP.md

 # Reverse image search

-Using <images.google.com> to look for similar or same images immediatly finds the location.
+Using <images.google.com> to look for similar or same images immediately finds the location.

 ![](screenshots/1.png)